The City of Hamilton is apologizing, again, for yet another privacy breach.

 Selman has emerged as a community voice in Ward 3 due to his advocacy regarding the negative impacts of non-complaint encampments at Gage Park.

-He frequently delegates at council meetings and posts videos to YouTube.
+He frequently delegates to council meetings and posts videos to YouTube.

 This is the latest serious privacy breach and the second time in less than a year that the personal information of delegates was released by the City.